po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/16-Stu_Models-Instance-Methods/README.md

 * It's done when I test the instance method by running `node models/Book.js`.

-* It's down when the price of `discountedBook` is reduced by 50 percent and the results logged to the console.
+* It's down when the price of `discountedBook` is reduced by 50 percent and the results are logged to the console.

 ---